 A study – published by the American Physiological Society – took highly-trained participants who were trained for up to 15 hours per week, and put them into 2 exhausting trials.3

 On the first trial, the participants were given a 4-hour recovery period along with 4 g of carbs for every kilogram of body weight.
-The second trial, on the other hand, fed
+The second trial, on the other hand, fed the participants with 4 g of carbohydrates and 8 mg of caffeine for every kilogram of body weight.

 The end of the study saw the athletes have 66% higher glycogen stores in the second trial than in the first.
 If you have that much extra fuel for the next training day, you will surely perform better, faster, and stronger.